Office of International Relations

 The following documents are required:

-1. Application forms for "Change of Status of Residence"---Part 1, Part2 H (Short term stay)
+1. Application forms for "Change of Status of Residence"

 3. Passport